The Politics of Language: An Interview with A. Igoni Barrett

 Harvard Book Store is a unique and special place to shop—a locally owned, independently run Cambridge landmark since 1932.
 We are known for our extraordinary selection of new, used, and remaindered books, an award-winning author event series, and a history of innovation—including print-on-demand services, local partnerships, and digital media.
 Visit us in Cambridge or online to browse our shelves, our staff recommendations, and our author events calendar.
 Sign up for our weekly e-mail newsletter, which includes updates on sales, events, and featured books.
 Thanks for shopping at Harvard Book Store!

-Jonathan Escoffery’s writing has appeared in The Paris Review, AGNI, Pleiades, Salt Hill, The Caribbean Writer, Creative Nonfiction, and elsewhere.
+Jonathan Escoffery’s writing has appeared in The Paris Review, AGNI, Pleiades, Salt Hill, The Caribbean Writer, Creative Nonfiction, Solstice Literary Magazine, Pangyrus, and elsewhere.
 His most recent honors include a Distinguished Story citation in The Best American Short Stories, a Glenna Luschei Prairie Schooner Award, and Passages North’s Waasnode Fiction Prize.
-He has received fellowships and support from Aspen Words, the Helene Wurlitzer Foundation of New Mexico, the Somerville Arts Council, The Writers' Room of Boston, Kimbilio Fiction, the Anderson Center, and Bread Loaf Writers' Conference.
+He has received fellowships and support from Aspen Words, the Helene Wurlitzer Foundation of New Mexico, the Somerville Arts Council, The Writers' Room of Boston, Kimbilio Fiction, the Anderson Center, Wellspring House, and Bread Loaf Writers' Conference.
 Jonathan earned his MFA in Fiction from the University of Minnesota where he was a DOVE Fellow, a COSP Fellow, and the Fiction Editor at Dislocate magazine.
-He is currently the Writer-in-Residence at Wellspring House artist retreat in Ashfield, MA.
-This fall, he will begin as a doctoral candidate in the University of Southern California’s Creative Writing and Literature program as a Provost Fellow.
+He attends the University of Southern California’s Ph.D. in Creative Writing and Literature Program as a Provost Fellow.
 For a full listing of his publications and projects, please visit jonathanescoffery.comSee other articles by Jonathan Escoffery